 SR Wills & Estates Practice Areas

 Our Lawyers are highly experienced and ready to represent you in any inheritance matter.
-We specialise in Dispute Resolution, Mediations, Family Provision claims, Defense of an Estate from any unwarranted claim and all other Estates Dispute issues focusing on fast, positive outcomes for all parties.
+We specialise in Dispute Resolution, Mediations, Family Provision Claims, Defense of an Estate from any unwarranted claim and all other Estates Dispute issues with a focus on fast, positive outcomes for all parties.

 A Will is a document that explains what you want to happen to your assets after you die.
 These assets are called your estate and may include your house, land, car, bank accounts, jewelry, clothes, household goods, or investments.
 A will can also deal with how your debts will be paid and from what assets.
 A will may also say who should look after any dependent children under the age of 18.

-At SR Wills and Estate Law, we specialize in the drafting of Wills to suit the specific needs of our clients.
+At SR Wills and Estates, we specialize in the drafting of Wills to suit the specific needs of our clients.
 This includes Testamentary Trusts, Super allocations, and independent estate divisions within a Will.

-Our main focus is keeping your estate out of court after you are gone.
+Our main focus is respecting your wishes and most of all keeping your estate out of court after you are gone.
 Our Estates specialist has extensive experience defending and contesting estates in the Supreme Court of New South Wales, and the High Court of Australia, working with some of the best Barristers in the field.
 This enables us to understand where and how people go wrong when drafting such an important document as your Will, and all the small nuances that a non-specialist would miss.
 Getting it right the first time will save you money and your family any stress after you are gone.

 Contact us for a free consultation to discuss your estate planning needs.